-'E Pluribus Unum' project comes to Navajo Nation
+'E Pluribus Unum' project visits Navajo Nation

 FARMINGTON — “E Pluribus Unum” isn’t just a motto that Jerry Wellman and Matthew Chase-Daniel have chosen to focus a good deal of their artistic energy on over the last four years.

 The two Santa Feans, who serve as co-directors of the mobile art gallery Axle Contemporary, have gone around the state for the past four years shooting portraits of people in their mobile studio — a 1970 Grumman Olson step van that features a rebuilt Chevy Camaro engine and an Oldsmobile transmission.
 So when you consider the translation of that aforementioned and well-known Latin phrase — “Out of many, one” — it seems that Wellman and Chase-Daniel like to apply it to their choice of transportation, as well as their creative projects.

 “That’s very funny,” Wellman said last week, laughing but dismissing the notion that he and Chase-Daniel had intentionally cobbled their van together in a manner that reflects the theme of their work.